arslaan5/Food-Recommendation-System/README.md

 # Food-Recommendation-System
-A system that recommends dishes based on user preferences, dietary restrictions, or available ingredients.
+A system that recommends dishes using multiple search option like search by cuisine, course or dish.